 Transcribe is a streamlined tool that provides two options for transcription, depending on your preferred style.
 Transcribe your file in the traditional method by typing it out, or use Transcribe’s dictation feature, which converts your voice into text using voice recognition.

 If you’re using the traditional transcription option, Transcribe features a tightly integrated player and editor that you can use to control the speed of the audio as you type.
 It also has an automatic text expander which allows you to use snippets instead of typing out long passages of text multiple times.

 The dictation option is easy to use, and generally faster than typing.
 To use this option, you’ll need a microphone set-up.
-If you’re using just your voice, all you have to do is begin speaking into the app and see your words come up on screen.
+If you’re using just your voice, simply begin speaking into the app and see your words come up on screen.
 To transcribe from a file with audio, you will need to listen to the audio and repeat what you hear into the microphone.
-This is similar to how our respeakers work to create live captions, and it might take some practice!
+This is similar to how Ai-Media’s respeakers work to create live captions.
+It might take some practice!

-Something to note: Transcribe only offers one week free use of its software, however the Transcribe website notes that users can get in touch if they need to continue free access.
+Something to note: Transcribe only offers one week free use of its software.

 There’s no stopping you now!

-Get one step closer to becoming a top transcriber by trying out one or each of the tools we’ve suggested.
-They’re the best free transcription software tools out there.
+Get one step closer to becoming a top transcriber by trying out one of the tools we’ve suggested.

 And if doing the hard yards of transcription is not for you, you can get your audio and video files transcribed by an expert for a small fee.
 Ai-Media offers speedy and reliable transcription services through Scribblr-Ai.
 This tool boasts 99% accuracy, is available around the clock, and is compatible with a variety of accents and dialects.
 Get in touch to find out more!
 Or find more tools on the Ai-Media website.